danielkepinski/project3/README.md

 As an administrator for the site I want to be able to:

 1. Log into the Django admin panel using secure credentials.
-2. View and manages all Posts, Comments, Tags, and Users via the default admin UI.
+2. Manage posts, tags, and comments easily through the Django admin interface.
 3. Add, edit, or delete posts as necessary.
 4. Moderate comments by reviewing or removing content that violates community guidelines (manual moderation).
-5. Plan to implement additional moderation tools in future iterations.
+5. Add or remove features without rebuilding the whole platform.

 ## Design